Mbira: Mbira dzavadzimu

 In Shona music, the mbira dzavadzimu ("voice of the ancestors", or "mbira of the ancestral spirits", national instrument of Zimbabwe) is a musical instrument that has been played by the Shona people of Zimbabwe for thousands of years.
 The mbira dzavadzimu is frequently played at religious ceremonies and social gatherings called mapira (sing. "bira").
 The mbira dzavadzimu can be used to play over one hundred songs, such as Kariga mombe.

 A typical mbira dzavadzimu consists of between 22 and 28 keys constructed from hot- or cold-forged metal affixed to a hardwood soundboard (gwariva) in three different registers—two on the left, one on the right.

 While playing, the little finger of the right hand is placed through a hole in the bottom right corner of the soundboard, with the little finger entering from the front of sound board, and the ring finger and middle finger reaching around the back to stabilise the instrument.
 This leaves the thumb and index finger of the right hand open to stroke the keys in the right register from above (thumb) and below (index finger).
 The fingers of the left hand stabilise the left side of the instrument, with most fingers reaching slightly behind the instrument.
 Both registers on the left side of the instrument are played with the left thumb.
 Some mbira possess an extra key in the upper left register which is hit from below by the left index finger.

 Bottle caps, shells, or other objects ("machachara") are often affixed to the soundboard to create a buzzing sound when the instrument is played.
 In a traditional setting, this sound is considered extremely important, as it is believed to attract ancestral spirits.

 During a public performance, an mbira dzavadzimu is frequently placed in a deze (calabash resonator) to amplify its sound.

+A sansula, a recent interpretation of the mbira that has the instrument suspended on a drum-like membrane in a surrounding frame.

 The mbira dza vadzimu is very significant in Shona religion and culture, considered a sacred instrument by the Shona people.
 It is usually played to facilitate communication with ancestral spirits, bringing the spirit of the dead back on its homestead.
 Within the Shona tradition, the mbira may be played with paired performers in which the kushaura, the caller, leads the performed piece as the kutsinhira, the responder, "interlocks" a subsequent part.
 The ritual is known as the Bira.
 During these all-night ceremonies, people call upon the spirits to answer questions.
 The variations of notes in an Mbira piece aid the participants in going into trance, which in Shona culture aids the spirits in taking over the participant's body.

 Albert Chimedza, director of the Mbira Centre in Harare, has estimated that "there are at most ten thousand people in the world who play mbira."